Paul De Grauwe: Market ideology

 As a liberal and advocate of the free market De Grauwe has long time been a strong proponent of the market economy and globalisation.
 In De onvoltooide globalisering (The Uncompleted Globalisation), written for a broader audience, he explains why he favors globalisation and discusses the statements of anti-globalists, which he finds somewhat pessimistic.
 He sees himself as an optimist and believes that market forces and economic growth will offer a solution to the issues related to natural resources, energy, environment and climate.

-However, De Grauwe has recently pointed out the necessity of government in this market economy.
+However, in 2011, De Grauwe pointed out the necessity of government in this market economy.
 He said he used to uphold financial markets as bearers of the truth but now acknowledges that it is a world where rationality is intertwined with emotions.
 In an interview, he stated that certain entities are needed to correct market forces.
-Because of the global financial crisis, the need to correct the market is greater today than before.
+Because of the 2008 financial crisis, the need to correct the market was greater than before.
 For this reason his acknowledgement of a strong government has increased.

 In the context of the Covid19 pandemic crisis, De Grauwe was also in favour of direct monetary financing of government spending by the European Central Bank.